azukw/mindster/README.md

 # Mindster

 Daily logic game inspired by Mastermind.
-Find the secret color combination in 8 attempts or less.
+Find the secret color combination in 8 attempts or fewer.

 ## Features

 - Unique daily puzzle
-- Two difficulty modes: Normal (4 colors from 6) and Hard (6 colors from 8)
+- Four difficulty modes: Easy (3 colors from 5), Normal (4 colors from 6), Hard (6 colors from 8) and Extreme (8 colors from 12)
 - Visual hint system to guide your attempts
 - Unlockable color themes
 - Progress statistics